bixycler/UniinfoNotes/pages/Workspace.md

 								- The plan contains refs to in-context tasks and other metadata like issues, status details, temporary notes, priority, schedule, etc.
 								- The plan is to the work as the table of contents is to the document.
 								- [?]
 How to move between ((67164c57-8f45-46eb-92a9-f00b02dccfc9)), short-term plans, and ((6651adea-52dd-4aa8-9942-a75af9a6a23f))...
+								- Orders & flows
+									- history > Tasks[ past > current > future > deferred & backlog]
+										- Move past tasks to history
+									- brainstorm < brainstorming (in workstack, after WIPs < To be merged)
+										- Move from brainstorming to brainstorm, from braindumping to braindump, from WIPs to To be merged
 								- Matter plan: spatial over temporal (like [urban planning](https://en.wikipedia.org/wiki/Urban_planning))
 									- the central hub = ∞ = in <<[antipole](https://en.wiktionary.org/wiki/antipole)/[antipode](https://en.wikipedia.org/wiki/Antipodes) of>> WIPs & brainstorming = 0 = out
 									- implement ((667c0031-0a87-44c9-9e98-6d45893b095f)) ~ [knowledge circle](((6773d7f2-be44-43f0-b4f0-31d910b12982))), start from the issues in [[Braindump]]